internet-of-things-club/internet-of-things-club.github.io/README.md

 ## Finally...!
 If you have an idea for a project or have a hackthon you need friends to go with or have a conference you think would be awesome to attend, TELL US!

-Feel free to email me `Donald Tran: dontran@uw.edu` or come to a meeting and share the idea with us!
+Feel free to email us `iot_club@u.washington.edu` or come to a meeting and share the idea with us!
 Also don't hestiate to contact me about anything else!

 # Lets have a great year!